 Rebatching Soap

-Why would anyone want to do this?
+You might be asking why anyone would want to do this?
 Here are a few reasons.

 I hadn't had much success in the past with rebatching soap.
-My last attempt was a stove top method that I wouldn't recommend to anyone.
+My last attempt was a stove top method that didn't work out so well for me.
 It was a dismal failure to say the least.

 When I came across the crockpot method, I thought, "Hey, this might just work!" and I decided to gave it a try.